pittcsc/New-Grad-Positions/CONTRIBUTING.md

 - be for recently graduated students
 - be located in the United States, Canada, or remote.
 - not already exist in the list.
+- belong to a company using a formal ATS such as Workday, Greenhouse, Ashby, etc.
+    - any company using non-ATS platforms such as forms or surveys must be verified/approved on Simplify.

 ## Adding a Job
 Cool!
 You're ready to add a job to the list.
 Follow these steps: